tuannm99/node18/README.md

-# Some example of nodejs libs and common pattern
+# example of nodejs libs and common pattern

 ```js
 // --> NO-NEED to understand: if we just develop business logic for web application in nodejs using nowaday frameworks, just never touch these module